The 555 report

 And what can we learn from their experiences to help services improve?

-It’s run jointly by patient voice organisation Healthwatch Essex and disability organisation ecdp.
+It was run jointly by patient voice organisation Healthwatch Essex and disability organisation ecdp.

 Demand for services is rising and financial cutbacks are increasing, so mental health services face a real challenge.